 Over a year ago we started work on an issue of Skin Deep called Is This the End?
 It wasn’t supposed to take a year to make, but as we sit here in a world undergoing massive transformation, the final copies in our hands, we can’t help feeling like the magazine was waiting for the moment it was most needed.

-So we want to share the editor’s note with you, as an opening to some of the ideas circulating in the issue.
+So we want to share the editor’s note with you, written in January 2020, as an opening to some of the ideas circulating in the issue.
 Right now we need things that can build and strengthen our collective capacities to create, imagine and produce.
 We want you to take a moment to lament, reflect, forecast and rewrite.
 Is This the End?, contrary to its initial doomsday vibe, was created as a vehicle for collective processing of endings, but more importantly, of how we begin again.
 The world will soon need to be rebuilt.
 What do you want it to look like?

 If you’re able, we’d love you to buy a copy of the magazine, to take that time to read, reflect and share in this moment between worlds.